top of page

 Boxing for Beginners: Understanding boxing Weight Classes and How They Work

 If you're just starting out in boxing, the world of weight classes can seem confusing at first.
-Whether you’re looking to compete, train seriously, or simply want to understand how boxing is structured, this guide breaks down everything you need to know about weight classes and why they matter.
+Whether you’re looking to compete, train seriously, or simply want to understand how boxing is structured, this guide breaks down everything you need to know about weight classes and why they matter, here is the info you need for How many boxing weight classes?

 Boxing weight classes explained